marlonShawDEV/workForceHousing/src/styleguide/index_grid.md

 ﻿
-# Basics
+# Basics of Foundation Grid

+## Before You Begin ##

+* When you are creating a page using a **TeamSite template**, the outermost row and column are automatically inserted for you.
+You should only need to add rows with columns when you want to vertically divide the content area.
+* Be careful not to put a `.column` directly inside a `.column`, or a `.row` directly inside a `.row` --- when nesting you must alternate rows and columns.

+---

+## Getting Started ##

-When you need to divide up a content area, start by adding an element with a class of `.row`.
-This will create a horizontal block to contain vertical columns.
-Then add elements with a `.column` class within that row.
-Specify the widths of each column with the `.small-#`, `.medium-#`, `.large-#`, and `.xlarge-#` classes.
+1. When you need to divide up a content area, start by adding an element with a class of `.row`.
+This will create a full width horizontal block to contain vertical columns.
+Then add `.column` elements within the row.

-**Foundation is mobile-first.** Code for small screens first, and larger devices will inherit those styles.
-Customize for larger screens as necessary.
-Thus,

-* There is no reason to add a class such as `.small-12` to a full width column.
+2. Foundation is mobile-first.
+There is no reason to add a class of `.small-12` -- it does the same thing as class `.column`, because we are using a 12-column grid.
-* There is no reason to repeat identical measurements for each breakpoint: a div with class="column small-6 medium-6 large-6 xlarge-6" is no different than a div with just class="column small-6".
+3. Code for small screens first, and larger devices will inherit those styles.
+There is no reason to repeat identical measurements for each breakpoint: a div with a class of `column small-6 medium-6 large-6 xlarge-6` is no different than a div with just a class of `column small-6`.
-* Be careful not to put a `.column` directly inside a `.column`, or a `.row` directly inside a `.row` --- when nesting you alternate rows and columns.

 ```html
 <div class="row">